 Kiyoko started to play piano from her childhood, and when she was a junior high school student she was singing in the school chorus.
 When she was a high school student, she started to study vocal classical music with Mrs. Hisako Higuchi.

 After she graduated from high school, she entered The Tokyo University of the Arts.
 Mr. Michio Tatara, a famous Japanese bariton, was her mentor during the bachelor course.
 Meanwhile she participated in a summer musical seminar of "Die Universität für Musik und darstellende Kunst Wien", and she became fascinated by the European artistic flavour and lifestyle.

-In the master course she studied Lied (German art song), specially the pieces of R.Strauss 《Vier Letzte Lieder》with Mrs. Noriko Sasaki, a famous Japanese lyric soprano.
+In the master course she studied Lied, specially the pieces of R.Strauss 《Vier Letzte Lieder》with Mrs. Noriko Sasaki, a famous Japanese lyric soprano.

 In 2010 she got her master's degree in classical singing.

 Kiyoko continued her study at the New National Theatre Tokyo Opera Studio for 3 years(2010-2013).
-She studied there with many great singers and coaches from Europe like Brian Masuda, David Gowland, Gabriella Tucci, Maria Cavazza, Paul Farrington, Sergio Bertocchi, etc. Kiyoko performed Giorgetta《Il Tabarro》/ Nella《Gianni Schicchi》/ Luisa《Luisa Miller》/ Susanna《Il Segreto di Susanna》/ Bianca《Eine florentinische Tragödie》/ Fiordiligi《Cosi fan tutte》/ Dame《Cardillac》, and also she studied about more roles.
+She studied there with many great singers and coaches from Europe like Brian Masuda, David Gowland, Gabriella Tucci, Maria Cavazza, Paul Farrington, Sergio Bertocchi, etc. Kiyoko performed Giorgetta《Il Tabarro》/ Nella《Gianni Schicchi》/ Luisa《Luisa Miller》/ Susanna《Il Segreto di Susanna》/ Bianca《Eine florentinische Tragödie》/ Fiordiligi《Cosi fan tutte》/ Dame《Cardillac》, and more also she studied more roles.

 Also she visited the "Opera Studio Nederland" in Amsterdam for coaching and training (2012).
 And she worked with the German Soprano Mrs. Krisztina Laki in Düsseldorf.